 Obviously focus and depth of field are related.
 There are times when, say, f/11 might be a small enough aperture to get everything in focus – if you focus at the right distance.
 But if you focus too close to the camera, the background will be out of focus.
 And if you focus too far away, the foreground will be out of focus.
 When the scene has a lot of depth, and getting everything in focus is a challenge, you have to focus in between the foreground and background – but closer to the foreground, as there’s more depth of field behind the spot you’re focused on than in front of it.

-Focusing “closer to the foreground” is a bit vague, but that generalization will have to do for now, as I don’t have space here to go into more detail.
-(I describe the exact procedure in my Photographer’s Guide to Yosemite book and app, as well as my Digital Landscape Photography book.)
+Admittedly, focusing “closer to the foreground” is a bit vague.
+Focusing for maximum depth of field is a complex subject, so I recommend that you read this post if you want to understand some of the complexities.
 But if you find that many of your images have out of focus foregrounds or backgrounds, then you need to be using smaller apertures, focusing more precisely, or both.
 And maybe this goes without saying, but use a tripod!
 A tripod will allow you to use the slow shutter speeds required for small apertures, without having to push up the ISO.

 Lens softness will sometimes make the whole image fuzzy, but usually it’s just the corners that are soft.
 Here’s an example: